villvmech/currently-fronting/README.md

 # Privacy Policy

-No data is processed on the server side.
+No data is processed on the server side, although requests are cached and automatically invalidated when data changes through [SWR](https://swr.vercel.app/).
 All API requests are made in the browser, directly to the PluralKit API.
 Don't believe us?
 Check the network logs in the browser developer tools!

 # Terms of Service